Tea Hong

 The very same cultivar which leaves that make the black tea, Fragrance of Taiwan — Red Jade — is employed to make this unique white tea.
 Where the black tea has an upfront distinctive character which tea novices may need time to grow into, the white tea version is a lot friendlier for understanding this wonderful camellia formosenisis species with.
 Hong Yu Deep White has the light and easy first impression like other white teas, but that will grow in your palate to the roundness of an aged black tea and the floral character of an oolong.
 An unmistakable gastronomical signature uniquely its own seamlessly holds all elements together as a continuum of olfactory-palatial sensation experience.
 Delta class iconInfusion colour: GoldTCM Neutral-cool Energy TaichiTea Master's Choice iconGreat Value icon Net weight: 40 g (1.4 oz) in Kraft-alu pack

-• Mo Gan Yellow Snails, yellow tea
+Mo Gan Yellow Snails, yellow tea, 50 g

-Mo Gan Yellow Snails, yellow tea
+Mo Gan Yellow Snails, yellow tea, 50 g

 , , , , , ,